Tournai, Belgium Guide

 Day Trips

-1 hour by train or car Often called the "Venice of the North," Bruges is a fairytale city with canals, cobblestone streets, and medieval architecture.
-Take a boat tour along the canals, climb the Belfry for panoramic views, and indulge in delicious Belgian chocolate.
-The city's romantic atmosphere and well-preserved historic center make it a truly unforgettable destination.
+1 hour by train and bus Often called the "Venice of the North," Bruges is a fairytale city with canals, cobblestone streets, and medieval architecture.
+Take a boat trip, sample Belgian chocolate, and soak in the romantic atmosphere.
+It's a truly unforgettable day trip.

-1 hour by train or car Just across the border in France, Lille is a vibrant city with a rich history and a distinctly Flemish influence.
-Explore the Grand Place, a stunning central square surrounded by ornate buildings, and wander through the charming streets of Vieux Lille (Old Lille) with its cobblestone lanes and unique boutiques.
+45 minutes by train Just a hop across the border, Lille is a vibrant city with a rich history and culture.
+Explore the charming old town (Vieux Lille) with its Flemish architecture, browse the bustling markets, and indulge in delicious French cuisine.
 Don't miss the Palais des Beaux-Arts, one of France's largest fine arts museums.

 Travel Time